8 Silent Signs Stress Is Making You Sick

 Your hair is falling out

 WHAT TO DO: Be patient.
 Once your stress level returns to normal, your hair should start growing back.
-Here are some more possible reasons your hair is falling out.
+Next up, learn the 37 ways to make managing stress much easier.